Treating Headaches & Migraines

 Review #1 involved a look at 11 studies which featured over 2,300 patients.
 The studies compared those who had traditional acupuncture with patients who had painkillers or acupuncture where the needles were placed away from the typical pressure points.

-While 16% of patients in the control groups had a decrease in number of headaches after treatment, this does not compare favourably to the acupuncture group where a reduction in headaches was enjoyed by 47% of patients.
+While 16% of patients in the control groups had a decrease in number of headaches after treatment, this does not compare favorably to the acupuncture group where a reduction in headaches was enjoyed by 47% of patients.

 Review #2 involved looking at 22 trials with over 4,400 participants who had received a migraine diagnosis.
 Six studies compared acupuncture treatment to painkillers.
 Within 3-4 months, patients who received acupuncture had fewer headaches.